adiel098/System2-ex1/README.md

-# **Advanced Systems Programming - C++ Graph Project**
+# **Advanced Systems Programming 2 - C++ Graph Project**

-This repository hosts the project assignment for the **Advanced Systems Programming** course at Ariel University.
+This repository hosts the project assignment for the **Advanced Systems Programming 2** course at Ariel University.
 The focus of the project is on implementing graph-related classes and algorithms in C++.

 ## **Overview**